Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/3-tall-tales.md

 "There was a mass extinction.
 We’re not exactly sure what caused it but it was almost certainly a solar event, or maybe a gamma ray burst or something.
 You’d need to ask the Loremaster when you get the chance.
 Anyway, our world went from a rich garden to the planet-wide chilly savannah it is today.
 Good so far?"

 "They did cover that a little in our early history class.
-There’s evidence…"
+There’s evidence..."

 "There is, but like I said we have oral stories from that time period, too.
-There’s…well, a bunch of them.
+There’s... well, a bunch of them.
 But my favorite has gotta be the Keeda tale."

 "Ooh, tell me!"